-Classroom activities may include: presentation of material by the instructor, practice in pairs and small groups, listening comprehension, audio-visual presentations, task-based conversation practice, and student presentations.
+Class activities may include: presentation of material by the instructor, small group practice of syntactic and lexical structures studied at home, discussion of readings, listening comprehension and audio-visual based activities, and student presentations.

 Conversation labs in small groups with a Native Language Assistant.

-The student will be expected to demonstrate proficiency in Japanese at the basic level in:
+Students are expected to demonstrate proficiency in Spanish at the intermediate level in:

 (May include but not limited to writing and reading exercises, chapter tests, paragraph writing, written homework, preparation, Final Written Exam)

 (May include but not limited to oral tests, oral presentations, listening comprehension, conversation lab, attendance, preparation, class participation, Final Oral Exam)

 No single evaluation will be worth more than 20%.